 Skip to main content

-Free Image Compressor: Reduce JPG, PNG & WebP File Size in Your Browser
+Image Compressor — Reduce JPG, PNG & WebP File Size

-Drop an image and reduce its file size by 50-90% with adjustable JPEG or WebP quality and optional downscale.
-Before/after byte comparison, instant preview, one-click download.
-100% client-side — your image never leaves the browser.
+Drop in a JPG, PNG, or WebP and cut its file size by 50-90% with a quality slider and optional max-width downscale.
+See the before/after byte comparison, preview the result, and download in one click.
+Free and 100% client-side — your image never leaves the browser.

 Drop an image to compress